ntheanh201/ansible-basics/TALK.md

 ### Playbook Structure

+- A playbook is composed of one or more plays to run in a specific order.
-They contain Plays (which are the basic unit of Ansible execution).
-This is both an ‘execution concept’ and how we describe the files on which ansible-playbook operates.
-Playbooks are written in YAML and are easy to read, write, share and understand
+- Playbooks are written in YAML and are easy to read, write, share and understand

 #### Plays

-The main context for Ansible execution, this playbook object maps managed nodes (hosts) to tasks.
-The Play contains variables, roles and an ordered lists of tasks and can be run repeatedly.
-It basically consists of an implicit loop over the mapped hosts and tasks and defines how to iterate over them.
+- A play is an ordered list of tasks to run against the desired group of hosts.

 ```yaml
 - name: Ping